- Gender and Relationships

 If you choose to date at twenty it can be a long wait.

-Also, you should be mature enough before you think of forming a relationship.
+Also, you should be mature enough before you think of forming a relationship with someone.

-At your teenage years dating sounds most normal, off-course it is not the same for everyone, some cultures don’t date at all.
+At your teenage years dating sounds most normal, off-course it is not the same for everyone, some cultures don’t date.
+They have arranged marriages.

 It is more about immature thinking.